The Step-By-Step Guide To Remodeling Your Kitchen

 Hidden lighting under your cabinets is a kitchen lighting trend that has gained steam in the last few years.
 It’s practical and stylish.

-One of the most popular features in modern kitchens and renos lots of light, “…especially under cabinets,” says Merrill.
+One of the most popular features to add in modern kitchens and renovations is lots of light, “…especially under cabinets,” says Merrill.
 “It helps illuminate the meal preparation and cleanup process any time of the day.”

 Once you’ve made any necessary upgrades to your plumbing and electrical, it’s time to close the walls back up by hanging new drywall.

 Installing new drywall is fairly simple, in comparison to other aspects of the renovation process.
-If you decide to do this part of the process on your own, make sure the temperature is at or below 55 degrees for a few days before you start working.
+If you decide to do this part of the process on your own, make sure the temperature is at or below 55 degrees Fahrenheit for a few days before you start working.
 This helps keep humidity low in the room.
+Make sure you also have the right tools for the job, including a drywall saw, hammer, screws and screw gun, sanding tools, joint compound and tape, and other utility devices.

 Once your drywall is up and dried, it’s time to start painting.

 The first step is to pick your paint colors.
-If you’ve been working with a kitchen designer, they’ll help you deliberate and find the right color for your home.
-If you’re picking colors on your own, here are a few things to keep in mind.
+If you’ve been working with a kitchen designer, they’ll help you find the right color for your home.
+If you’re picking colors on your own, here are a few trends to keep in mind.

 Kitchen Paint Trends